For Externals

 Professional Development

-If you are interested in providing a professional development opportunity for students (e.g. giving a talk, running a workshop, facilitating a site visit), please contact one of the Course Convenors.
+If you are interested in providing a professional development opportunity for students (e.g. giving a talk, running a workshop), please contact one of the Course Convenors.